emilyzhou112/emilyzhou112.github.io/index.md

 This website is a documentation of GIS analyses, course reflections, cartographic works, and other relevant projetcs that I have done at Middlebury for (order chronologically):

 - [GEOG 1026: Visualizing Our Future](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMCUG/course/course%2FGEOG1026) in Winter 2021 with visiting instructor Ben Meader.
-- [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler.
+- [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with professor Jospeh Holler.
 - [INTD 1240: Buildings of the City](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMIISLPP/term/term%2F202210/course/course%2FINTD1240) in Winter 2022 with visiting instructors Zane Anthony and Alix Pauchet.

 ![Lake](assets/IMG_7528.JPG)